MicrosoftDocs/dataexplorer-docs/data-explorer/data-profile.md

 # Access the data profile of a table

-The data profile feature in the Azure Data Explorer web UI provides a fast way to gain insights into the data within your tables.
-It features a time chart illustrating data distribution according to a specified datetime field and presents each column of the table along with essential related statistics.
+The data profile feature in the Azure Data Explorer web UI allows you to quickly gain insights into the data within your tables.
+It features a time chart illustrating data distribution according to a specified `datetime` field and presents each column of the table along with essential related statistics.
 This article explains how to access and understand the data profile of a table.

 ## Prerequisites